 See Related: Group Vacation Ideas

-Salzburg vs Vienna: What About Lodgings and Transport?
+Salzburg or Vienna: What is Better for Lodging and Transport?

 Both being modern European cities, you’ll be comfortable while staying in either Vienna or Salzburg.